Skip to content

 • flattened inventory (files, lines, functions, classes)

-• flattened diff (new_clones, health_delta)
+• flattened diff (new_clones, health_delta, typing_param_permille_delta, typing_return_permille_delta, docstring_permille_delta, api_breaking_changes, new_api_symbols)

 • warnings, failures